alejandroc311/design-platform/README.md

     END

 # Future features
 Add a contract signing requirement for when the user creates an account.
 Also, add a stripe checkout for 25% deposit right before account creation.
+Finally, add a mechanism through which admins can delete clients and their proyects.